aheedhul/ContextAtlas/README.md

 - Expose reranker scores and retrieved page labels in the frontend response view.
 - Package the API and frontend behind a single ASGI deployment for easier hosting.

-This project is built end-to-end by a single contributor and is not affiliated with any hackathon or organization.
-Use it for any domain.
+This project is built end-to-end by a team and is not affiliated with any hackathon or organization.